What is Psychological ED: Causes and Treatments

 This therapy treats common mental health issues like Depression and Anxiety.
 And if you have ED due to either of these mental health problems, then CBT might help you.

-Sex therapy primarily focuses on overcoming sexual dysfunctions.
+Sex therapy primarily focuses on overcoming sexual dysfunction.

 It also helps in improving the physical intimacy between you and your partner.